Krissibro/Elgatron3000/README.md

 # Elgatron3000 Discord Bot 🤖

-Elgatron3000 is a very cool and epic Discord bot designed to provide a mix of reminders, peer pressure and some fun features for our server.
+Elgatron3000 is an epic Discord bot designed to provide some fun and useful features to our server :)

 ## Features 🌟

+- **Wordle but Epic**: Play wordle with your friends, only one guess each!
+Resets daily at 08:00, now with game stats!
+- **Game Boy Emulator**: Play any Game Boy/Game Boy Colour game you would like in discord!
+- **Guess The Pin**: A fun game where the bot picks a random pin, and you have to guess who wrote it!
+- **Epic Games Integration**: The latest free games from the Epic Games Store are sent every day at 18:00 if something new drops!
-- **Attention Grabber**: Ping someone at intervals until they go mad.
+- **Attention Grabber**: Ping someone in intervals until they go mad.
-- **Management of Running Commands**: End commands early if someone are too annoyed.
+- **Management of Running Commands**: End commands early if someone gets too mad.
-- **Reaction Polls**: Automatically make polls with a threads to discuss.
+- **Reaction Polls**: Automatically make polls with threads to discuss stuff.
-- **Epic Games Integration**: Get information about the currently free games on Epic Games Store.
-- **Wordle but Epic**: Play wordle with your friends, only one guess each.
-Resets daily.
-- **Game Boy Emulator**: play any Game Boy game or Game Boy Colour game you would like!
+- **Built-in Gifs and videos**: A bunch of epic gifs and videos to react with.

 ## Installation 🛠️